dsgrid/dsgrid/docs/source/spark_overview.rst

 Slow local storage
 ------------------
 Spark will write lots of temporary data to local storage during shuffle operations.
 If your joins cause lots of shuffling, it is very important that your local storage be fast.
-If you use an Eagle node with a slow spinning disk (130 MB/s), your job will likely fail.
-Use a ``bigmem`` or ``gpu`` node.
-They have SSDs that can write data at 2 GB/s.
+If you direct Spark to use the Lustre filesystem for local storage, you mileage will vary.
+If the system is idle, it might work.
+If it is saturated, your job will likely fail.

 ### Too many executors are involved in a job
 Some of our Spark jobs, particularly those that create large, in-memory tables from dimension